-In Oregon, stark rural-urban divide fuels climate dispute
+Climate fight lays bare a divide between rural, urban Oregon

 That political divide also translates to an economic chasm for many.
 As Portland has boomed, huge swaths of the state have been left without enough money to keep libraries open or fully staff sheriff’s departments.

-Logging, which once thrived, has almost vanished because of environmental restrictions and a changing global economy.
-Rural voters worry the cap-and-trade bill would be the end for logging and trucking.
+Logging, which once thrived, has been significantly reduced because of environmental restrictions and a changing global economy.
+Rural voters worry the climate legislation would be the end for logging and trucking.

 “It’s going to ruin so many lives, it’s going to put so many people out of work,” said Bridger Hasbrouck, a self-employed logger from Dallas, Oregon.
 “If the guys that I’m cutting for can’t afford to run their logging companies, then I have to figure out something different.”

-Note: This story has been corrected to show that the Senate president, not the governor, said the climate legislation doesn’t have enough votes to pass.